yeungadrian/GizmoGadgets/README.md

 Scripts to setup Prefect locally contained in scripts.sh

 ## Database
-Designed in dbdiagram.io, with easy export to postgresql functionality
+Designed in https://dbdiagram.io with easy export to postgresql functionality
 ![](images/dbdiagram.png)

 pgAdmin available at http://localhost:5050 to view/edit database
 ![](images/pgAdmin.png)

 ## Prefect Server
-Use Prefect Server to monitor and execute flows
+Use Prefect Server at http://localhost:8080 to monitor and execute flows
 ![](images/prefect.png)